BillyDoesDev/Steganography/README.md

 Users running a Debian based OS such as Ubuntu may install it by `sudo apt install python3-pip`</br>
 Additionally, the `pyperclip` module which has been used in this project depends on the OS to access the clipboard contents.
 Some Linux disctros may not have certain packages to do so by default.
 Ubuntu, for example lacks the required packages.
-Users running a Debian based OS such as Ubuntu may install the required package by `sudo apt-get install xclip`
+Users running a Debian based OS such as Ubuntu may install the required package by `sudo apt install xclip`

 Read the official `pip` and `pyperclip` documentation for more info...

 ## Recommended: Create a virtual python environment to house the dependencies of this project

-Clone/extract this project into the required directory and then, fire up a terminal there and then create a pythn virtual environment there
+Clone/extract this project into the required directory and then, fire up a terminal there and then create a python virtual environment there

 **Windows:**
 `python -m venv venv`